 On-the-Job Training

-If you find work through a scribing company, you’ll likely receive your training through them before going out into the field.
+If you find work through a scribing company, you’ll likely receive training through them before going into the field.
 This helps streamline the process for doctors who need a scribe who is already trained.
 The busier a doctor is, the harder it would be for them to train a new employee.

 So, what does on-the-job training look like?
 It might start with shadowing an experienced scribe.
-Seeing their behavior around patients and their interactions with the doctors and other healthcare providers will give you a good sense of how you should behave when you are scribing.
+Seeing their behavior around patients and their interactions with the doctors and other healthcare providers will give you a good sense of how you should behave when scribing.

 You’ll also be trained in the following areas: